jordynbelli/nps-pass/README.md

 # Usage
 While many travel thousands of miles for the most sought-after National Parks, it’s no surprise that the busiest parks also have the worst traffic.
 NPS ExpressPass connects to an ExpressPass transponder, mounted inside your windshield, to streamline check-ins and minimize wait times.
 All of your passes, permits, and reservations are uploaded to the transponder, which is scanned upon park entry in the National Parks ExpressLane.

-Until the ExpressPass comes into existence, the site currently uses an API key from nps.gov to populate all of the National Parks and Monuments in a simple search.
-It also includes functionality to register, login, "activate" your pass, and "purchase" a pass.
+Until the ExpressPass comes into existence, the site currently uses an API key from nps.gov to populate all of the National Parks and Monuments in a simple search, as well as a Recreation.gov API key for basic campsite searches.
+The site includes functionality to register, login, edit user details, delete an account, "activate" your pass, and "purchase" a pass.

 # Technologies Used